HomeArticlesComparisonNPS vs EPF

 NPS CalculatorEPF CalculatorPPF Calculator

 Both NPS (National Pension System) and EPF (Employee Provident Fund) are government-backed retirement savings schemes for salaried employees in India.
-Yet they differ fundamentally in how returns are generated, how much flexibility you have, how withdrawals are taxed, and what happens to your money at retirement.
-Understanding these differences matters — the right combination can meaningfully increase both your retirement corpus and your annual tax savings.
+They differ in how returns are generated, how much flexibility you get, how withdrawals are taxed, and what happens to your money at retirement.
+Getting the combination right can meaningfully increase both your retirement corpus and your annual tax savings.

 Overview

-EPF is the older scheme, mandatory for private sector employees in establishments with 20 or more workers.
-Both employer and employee contribute 12% of basic salary + DA.
-Returns are fixed and declared annually by EPFO (8.25% for FY 2024-25).
-The entire corpus is tax-free at maturity after five years of continuous service.
+EPF is the older scheme, mandatory for private sector employees at establishments with 20 or more workers.
+Both employer and employee contribute 12% of basic salary plus DA.
+Returns are fixed and declared annually by EPFO, 8.25% for FY 2024-25, and the entire corpus is tax-free at maturity once you've completed five years of continuous service.

-NPS was launched in 2004 for government employees and opened to all citizens in 2009.
-It is market-linked — you choose your allocation across equity, corporate bonds, and government securities.
-Returns are not guaranteed but have historically ranged from 9–13% for equity-heavy portfolios over 10-year periods.
+NPS launched in 2004 for government employees and opened to all citizens in 2009.
+It's market-linked, so you choose your allocation across equity, corporate bonds, and government securities.
+Returns aren't guaranteed but have historically ranged from 9-13% for equity-heavy portfolios over 10-year periods.
 NPS also unlocks an exclusive Rs 50,000 additional deduction under Section 80CCD(1B) that no other instrument offers.

 Use the NPS Calculator to project your corpus under different equity allocations, and the EPF Calculator to estimate your EPF balance at retirement.